ChristyGruen/World_Weather_Analysis/README.md

 ![Alt text](/WeatherPy_VacationPy/output_data/South_Lat_vs_Humidity.png "Southern Hemisphere Latitude vs Humidity")

         **Discussion about the linear relationship:**
-        In the northern hemisphere, there is a weak to moderate correlation (r = 0.36) between latitude and humidity.
-In the southern hemisphere, there is no  correlation (r =0.12) between latitude and humidity.
-Although humidity varies widely across latitudes in both hemispheres, the average humidity in the northern hemisphere appears to increase with latitude.
+        In the northern hemisphere, there is a very weak to weak correlation (r = 0.24) between latitude and humidity.
+In the southern hemisphere, there is a weak correlation (r =0.32) between latitude and humidity.
+Humidity varies widely across latitudes in both hemispheres, from 13 to 100%.

 Latitude vs Cloudiness in the Northern and Southern Hemispheres
 ![Alt text](/WeatherPy_VacationPy/output_data/North_Lat_vs_Cloudiness.png "Northern Hemisphere Latitude vs Cloudiness")
 ![Alt text](/WeatherPy_VacationPy/output_data/South_Lat_vs_Cloudiness.png "Southern Hemisphere Latitude vs Cloudiness")

         **Discussion about the linear relationship:**
-        In the northern hemisphere, there is a very weak correlation (r = 0.2) between latitude and cloudiness.
-In the southern hemisphere, there is a very weak (r =0.24) between latitude and cloudiness.
+        In both the northern and southern hemispheres, there is a weak correlation (r = 0.28, r = 0.33) between latitude and cloudiness.
 Cloudiness varies widely across latitudes in both hemispheres, from 0 to 100%.

 Latitude vs Wind Speed in the Northern and Southern Hemispheres
 ![Alt text](/WeatherPy_VacationPy/output_data/North_Lat_vs_Wind%20Speed.png "Northern Hemisphere Latitude vs Wind Speed")
 ![Alt text](/WeatherPy_VacationPy/output_data/South_Lat_vs_Wind%20Speed.png "Southern Hemisphere Latitude vs Wind Speed")

         **Discussion about the linear relationship:**
-        In the northern hemisphere, there is no correlation (r = 0.10) between latitude and wind speed.
-In the southern hemisphere, there is a weak negative correlation (r = - 0.28) between latitude and wind speed.
-Although wind speed varies widely across latitudes in both hemispheres (0-16 m/s), the average wind speed in the southern hemisphere appears to increase with latitude.
+        In the northern hemisphere, there is a very weak to weak correlation (r = 0.22) between latitude and wind speed.
+In the southern hemisphere, there is a weak negative correlation (r = - 0.29) between latitude and wind speed.
+Although wind speed varies widely across latitudes in both hemispheres (0-14 m/s), the average wind speed in both hemispheres appear to decrease as you approach the equator (latitude = 0).

-### Conclusions

-What is the weather like as we approach the equator?
-Based on the data collected on over 500 random cities on November 6, 2022 from OpenWeather https://openweathermap.org/, temperature increases and wind speed appears to decrease as we approach the equator.
-Humidity and cloudiness did not appear to be correlated with latitude.

 ## Part 2: Vacation Py
 ---